usc-cs599-group5/Content_Enrichment/readme.txt

 Segregated files using copyFiles

 Part 3:
+1) Created list of old urls using DOI_JSON.java.
-1) Performed TTR parsing using TTRParser.java
+2) Performed TTR parsing using TTRParser.java
-2) Extracted measurements using getMeasurements.sh
+3) Extracted measurements using getMeasurements.sh
-3) measurements.json output
+4) measurements.json output

 Part 4:
 1) used yourls.org to get the initial set up done